top of page

 Students will learn from a team of practising ceramicists.

-We will also be inviting some of the country's leading potters to share their expertise and knowledge such as:
+We will also be inviting some of the country's leading potters to share their expertise and knowledge.

 Being practitioners all our lecturers understand both the problems surrounding the creative process and what it takes to become a successful artist, supporting you professionally with marketing, pricing, finance and social media.